-\Yawn\ m'rning.
-I'm Éloïse, and I am a student at St Cathérine's School for Young Ladies, a Catholic boarding school outside Paris.
+Yawn m'rning.
+I'm Éloïse, and since I'm 16, I don't have a job.
+I study at St Cathérine's School for Young Ladies, a Catholic boarding school outside Paris.
 Hence the school uniform.
 I was put there by my mom so that she could date stupid men without me getting in the way.